lmorg/murex/README.md

 _murex_ employs a few methods to make shell scripting more robust:

 Bash, for all it's power, is littered with hidden traps.
-I'm aiming to address as many of them as I can without taking the flexibility or power away from the command line.
-This is achieved through a couple of key
+We aim to address as many of them as we can without taking the flexibility nor power away from the intereactive command line.
+This is achieved through a couple of key concepts:
-concepts:

 ### Everything is a function

-The biggest breaking change from regular shells (or introduced annoyance as I'm sure some might see it) is how globbing isn't auto-expanded by the shell.
+The biggest breaking change from regular shells is how globbing isn't expanded by the shell by default.
 This is instead done by inlining functions as arrays:

     # Bash
     ls -l *.go